 Our free service specific/specialist days promote the best practices in skin health and wound healing

-Who’s the skin health and wound healing in mental health settings suitable for?
+Who’s the Skin health and wound care for older people study day suitable for?

-There will be an interactive virtual exhibition of wound care products and preventative aids from our industry partners.
+There will be an interactive presentation of wound care products and preventative aids from our industry partners

 Our Trustees look forward to welcoming you all virtually to the classroom